OmniBrew/sw5e-data/data/powers/telemetry.md

   - castingTime:
       length: 1
       unit: minute
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: Touch
-    concentration: False
+    concentration: false
 ---
 You choose one object that you must touch throughout the casting of the power.
-If it is an enhanced or modi􀃕ed item, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
-You learn whether any powers are a􀃠ecting the item and what they are.
+If it is an enhanced or modified item, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
+You learn whether any powers are affecting the item and what they are.

 If the item was created by a power, you learn which power created it.
-If you instead touch a creature throughout the casting, you learn what force powers, if any, are currently a􀃠ecting it.
+If you instead touch a creature throughout the casting, you learn what force powers, if any, are currently affecting it.